johngage/tlpf-1/content/project/project-build-new-dormitory-at-kapenguria-school/index.md

 ---
-title: "Build new dormitory at Kapenguria School"
+title: New dormitory at Kapenguria School
-subtitle: Add drawings and cost estimates
+subtitle: Show drawings and cost estimates to add new three-story dormitory
 date: 2021-01-26T06:39:15.719Z
 draft: false
 featured: false